 All through pregnancy, your body has prepared itself for the moment you begin breastfeeding.
 As soon as your baby is born, you are ready to begin!
 But the let-down reflex (when milk production is released) may take a while after birth to stabilize.
 To help stimulate your milk production at home, practice the following tips:

-• Make sure your baby’s position and latch is adequate.
+- Make sure your baby is well positioned and that the latch is adequate.

-• Make sure to rest when you can, and eat well.
+- Make sure to rest whenever you can, and eat well.
 Exhaustion and a low-calorie diet can interfere with your milk production.

 In some cases, breastfeeding is not possible.
 Sometimes it can cause too much stress.
 It may be that your way of life does not allow you to be consistent with breastfeeding, or there may be medical conditions that make it impossible.
-In case of a disease your energy to breastfeed may decrease, or if you may be taking a medicine that can be harmful to your baby.
-If you take a medicine that keeps you from breastfeeding, ask your doctor if there is another safe option so you can continue with lactation.
+In case of a disease, your energy to breastfeed may decrease or it may be due to a medicine you’re taking.
+If that’s the case and it keeps you from breastfeeding, ask your doctor if there is another safe option so you can continue with lactation.

 On the other hand, there are cases when the baby can’t be breastfed because his body doesn’t tolerate it.
 Such conditions include being born with galactosemia, a hereditary disorder that prevents the metabolizing of galactose, a sugar found in milk.
 Don’t feel bad if you cannot nurse; sometimes, in spite of all the support and desire, the body doesn’t seem to cooperate.
 However, there are many other ways to bond with your baby.
 You can caress him, touch his face, bring him closer to your body, cuddle him, sing and talk to him with a sweet tone of voice.
 This will give him lots of love.
 Finally, remember there is a vast variety of formulas in the market which can help you find the adequate nutrition for your baby.